This article helps you understand the A/B testing methods available in GemX and choose the one that best fits your optimization goal.

 Learn more: Template Testing vs. Multipage Testing: When to Use Each in GemX

-Template Testing (Single-URL Testing)
+Template Testing (Single-page Testing)

 Template Testing lets you test two versions of the same GemPages template on the same URL.
 This method is ideal when your experiment focuses on layout, copy, or UI changes while keeping the URL unchanged.